OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ![video_task_betreueransicht_test_v1_de.png](assets/video_task_betreueransicht_test_v1_de.png){ class="shadow lightbox" }

-All results can be viewed by the owners and supervisors of this course in detail for each participant in the **tab "Participants"**.
+All results can be viewed by the owners and coaches of this course in detail for each participant in the **tab "Participants"**.